 I know I always run the risk of falling down a Wikipedia rabbit hole, and this is no different.
 This is the official wiki of Urho3D via GitHub, with articles running the gamut.
 You can find the article that helps you develop your first ‘big thing’ to reading some more advanced articles for the Urho3D veterans out there.
 The article ‘How to manually control bones’, aside from being my favorite title for anything possibly ever, actually shows you the code to control your character’s bones in-game.

 The logical place for you to start once you have your bearings is the ‘First Project’ article.
-It’ll tell you how to control cameras, lights, shadow, and other aspects of a new game.
+It’ll tell you how to control cameras, lights, shadows, and other aspects of a new game.

 Another forum, Dark Dove specifically deals with game engines, namely a lengthy and detailed board on Urho3D.
 A tip-off from a Reddit user, I found Dark Dove’s topic called ‘Urho Flow Part 1’.
 In this post, the forum user and admin BlueMagnificent totally floors me with the insane amount of detail he provides users.
 He also drops this important bit of info about the engine’s functionality: